-James Issitt is a director, dramaturge and educational arts practitioner.
-He trained initially at the University of Leeds (St. John's College, York) before studying for an MA in Text and Performance at King's College London and the Royal Academy of Dramatic Art (RADA).
-During his MA James was taught Classical Theatre Performance and Textual Analysis by Professor Richard Proudfoot, Senior General Editor of the Arden Shakespeare series for 35 years.
+James Issitt is a magician, director, dramaturge and educational arts practitioner.
+He read Drama and English at the University of Leeds (St. John's College, York) before studying for an MA in Text and Performance at King's College London and the Royal Academy of Dramatic Art (RADA).
+James completed his PhD in July 2020, entitled Performing Miracles: the real magic behind the performance - based on the performance theories of close-up magic.

-He has worked as a professional actor and director across the country, including directing off West End.
-James is currently reading for his PhD entitled Performing Miracles: the real magic behind the performance - based on the performance theories of close-up magic.
+He has worked as an actor and director across the country, including directing in London.
 James is a Member of the prestigious Magic Circle in London and performs close-up magic across the country.

-Within his teaching at the University of Cumbria James critically deconstructs play texts for performance and examines practitioner theories in practical environments.
+Within his teaching at the University of Cumbria James critically analyses play texts for performance and examines practitioner theories in practical environments.
 His teaching style allows the students to explore and develop their own practices and further enhance their creativity within practical workshops.

 Qualifications and memberships

-MA Text and Performance
+- MA Text and Performance

-BA (Hons) Drama with English
+- BA (Hons) Drama with English

 Academic and research interests